What Does A Car Title Look Like?

 How Do You Use A Car Title?

 What do you use a car title for?
 Your car title proves you own your vehicle.
 Since vehicle titles prove ownership, you typically need them when transferring ownership.
 Let’s say, for example, you are selling your vehicle.
-Each state has a different procedure, but one way or another you will need to transfer your title to the new owner.
+Each state has a different procedure, but one way or another you will need to transfer your title to the new legal owner.

 - Call us at 1-855-278-9474 or fill out our easy online donation form.